-Sports Vision Enhancement Training can optimize the following skills:
+Sports Vision Training Enhances the Following Skills:

 - target localization

 - faster, more accurate hand-eye coordination– Be more accurate at batting, throwing, pitching. by improving the eye’s ability to direct body movement

 - vision-balance integration– Balance relies on vision, and most aspects of sports performance can be improved with better balance.

 - visual reaction time– As the 90 mph baseball comes flying at you, every improvement in the time in takes to react to visual stimuli is essential.

 - dynamic visual acuity– see the ball while in motion, clearly